 Combating systemic cycles of privilege through community engagement.

 The Honors Program has partnered with community agencies to provide educational programming and college access opportunities for Nebraska K-12 youth in underrepresented categories.
-Our sponsored programs such as our Honors Afterschool Clubs and ACTivate: College Success Bootcamp use near-peer relationships to engage local students and encourage the pursuit of higher education.
+Our sponsored programs such as our Honors Afterschool Clubs, Fall Break service trips, and ACT prep courses use near-peer relationships to engage local students and encourage the pursuit of higher education.
+Our Honors Afterschool Clubs in particular are held at Title I schools and have served over 1,000 students since their inception.

 Participating actively in campus and community conversations.